 Altitude Sickness Information

 Altitude sickness as known as acute mountain sickness (A.M.S.) in general may occur when people ascend too quickly normally at altitudes of over 2500 meters above sea level.
-Our company has been ensured the minimal risk by building in rest days into our trekking itineraries.
+Our company has been ensured the minimal risk of building in rest days into our trekking itineraries.
 When you are in high elevation place most people will feel some effect of altitude, sleepless, shortness of breath and possibly light-headed, which is fairly very common.
 Acute mountain sickness is very different and normally involves a severe headache, sickness and you can feel that loss of awareness.
 In almost every possible case there are enough warning signs to take appropriate action.

 Our company only prefers well trained and experienced guides, in field guide will advise you about any health issues and also altitude sickness while you are on trekking if you have any of this then you should tell to your guide our combine, then they will be suggested you have to use medication for Altitude sickness.
-Before leaving for the trip also we suggest to any our valuable clients to consult with your Medical Doctor and get advice.
+Before leaving for the trip also we suggest to any of our valuable clients to consult with your Medical Doctor and get advice.
 The following information gives you an idea about high altitude sickness and how to minimize the effects by yourself.

 The stages of altitude sickness and symptoms.